zaneoo/Omini-SVLA/README.md

 # Omini-SVLA
-A adapted version of OMG-LlaVA for the surgical domain
+An adapted version of OMG-LlaVA for the surgical domain